markopav88/markopav88/README.md

 ### 💫 About Me:
-I am a fourth year computer science student at Marist College, passionate about exploring the realms of coding
+I am a fourth year computer science student at Marist College, trying to learn everything I can about,in, and around programming!

 Currently working on mastering my skills in data structures and algorithms!